Which Type of Tomatoes are Easiest to Grow? Cordon or Bush?

 Cordon Tomatoes growing in a greenhouse

-This shows Cordon Tomatoes, which are still relatively small growing in a Greenhouse.
-They will need to be potted on into large containers and supports by way of canes and ties added.
+This shows Cordon Tomatoes, which are still relatively small growing in a greenhouse.

 Bush tomatoes growing in hanging basket